-meaning that if $(x_1 = v_1), (x_2 \ge v_2), ..., (x_m = v_m) \in O$ , then issue x's value is expected to be equal to v.
+meaning that if $(x_1 = v_1), (x_2 \ge v_2), ..., (x_m = v_m) \in O$, then issue x's value is expected to be equal to v.
 We assume that x does not appear in the premise of the rule (otherwise this could lead to cyclic rules).
 An example of such a rule would be:

 IF price

-$$\geq \pounds 100$$
+$$> £100$$

-and qos = 8 Then anti-DoS = 10
+and $gos = 8$ Then anti-DoS = 10

 which means that if the price of a telecommunication line (bought from some Internet Service Provider (ISP)) is equal to or greater than a hundred pounds, and the quality of service guarantee (qos) of the ISP is eight (i.e. high in this context), then it is expected that the ISP will provide a very high level (on a scale of 1 to 10 with 10 representing the highest level) of anti denial-of-service (DoS) on the line.
-We note by Rules the set of all possible rules written using the above syntax over the set X of issues and corresponding
+We note by Rules the set of all possible rules written using the above syntax 5 over the set X of issues and corresponding domains of values.
+The rules an agent abides by will depend on the group it belongs to and the other rules implied by the institution within which it is interacting with others.

-$^{3}$ We believe these are the necessary, rather than sufficient, sets of norms that can give rise to unspecified expectations.
+$^{^3}$ We believe these are the necessary, rather than sufficient, sets of norms that can give rise to unspecified expectations.
 Other sets of norms could arise from agents creating them or from legal systems for example.

-&lt;sup>4Norms can be of a very complex nature.
+4Norms can be of a very complex nature.
 However, in this paper we operationalise norms in the form of constraints that apply over the values of terms in a contract and foresee using richer representations of norms in future work.